tytydraco/yessleep/out/I_train_for_my_job.md

 They stopped talking to me for a while.
 A parents’ dream for their children isn’t something so easily cast aside and forgotten about.

 In that time off I tried hobbies, played some sports, and learned some cooking skills.
-Then I volunteered at nursing homes, community centers… None of it helped the “ache”.
+Then I volunteered at nursing homes and community centers… but none of it helped the “ache”.

 I felt this empty thing inside of me, growing, eating me from the inside out.
 Is this the rest of my life?
 I would ask that constantly.